Eisa01/mpv-scripts/README.md

  - 1.0 - **(Basic)**
 	- Initial release
 - 1.1 - **(Basic)**
-	- Made pasting faster
 	- Fixed a bug that caused any thing pasted to be added automatically to playlist
-	- Some other bug fixes
+	- Some other fixes and optimizations
 - 1.2 - **(Basic)**
 	- Added support for youtube-dl extension (by removing checking links if they contain video file format) so pasting youtube links should work immediately if you have youtube-dl extension.
 Works for all other websites that youtube dl extension supports.
 	- Fixed issue that caused SmartCopyPaste to stop working if you copied in mpv while mpv was idle